bitfocus/companion-module-telestream-prism/companion/HELP.md

 Control the [Telestream Prism](https://www.telestream.net/video/prism.htm) Waveform monitor.
 Tested against a MPX 2-25 with Firmware 4.1.

-Connection is made on TCP:9000.
+Connection is made via HTTP on TCP:9000.

 ## Actions

-Most actions accept variables.
-The tool-tip will indicate valid inputs.
+All actions accept variables.
+The tool-tip indicates valid inputs (numeric range or text strings).

 Many actions require a scope to be defined, such as the application tile to perform the command.
-An incorrect scope selection (such as performing a lightning application command on a tile running eye pattern) will not effect an action.
+An incorrect scope selection (such as performing a lightning application command on a tile running eye pattern) will return an error from the unit.

-Some actions apply to specific hardware models, or for licesnced software modules.
+Some actions require specific hardware models, or licensed software modules.

 ## Variables